react-native-camera/react-native-camera/docs/RNCamera.md

  - `exif` (boolean true or false) Use this with `true` if you want a exif data map of the picture taken on the return data of your promise.
 If no value is specified `exif:false` is used.

+ - `forceUpOrientation` (iOS only, boolean true or false).
+This property allows to force portrait orientation based on actual data instead of exif data.

 The promise will be fulfilled with an object with some of the following properties:

  - `width`: returns the image's width (taking image orientation into account)